We want to help you find the right person

 - are unhappy about the service that you or someone else is receiving and would like to make a complaint about a social worker.

-If you are worried about someone and it is an emergency please call 999.
+If you are worried about someone and you feel at any time the situation becomes urgent, please call 999.

 What we do